List of cathedrals in England

-This is a list of cathedrals in England and the Crown Dependencies of the Isle of Man, Gibraltar and those in the Channel Islands, by country.
+This is a list of cathedrals in England, the Isle of Man, Guernsey and Jersey, as well as Gibraltar.
 Former and intended cathedrals are listed separately.
+Cathedrals in overseas territories can be found at List of cathedrals in British Overseas Territories.

 A cathedral church is a Christian place of worship that is the chief, or "mother" church of a diocese and is distinguished as such by being the location for the cathedra or bishop's seat.
 In the strictest sense, only those Christian denominations with an episcopal hierarchy possess cathedrals.
-However the label 'cathedral' remains in common parlance for notable churches that were formerly part of an episcopal denomination.
+However, notable churches that were formerly part of an episcopal denomination are still often informally called cathedrals.

 It is a common misconception that the term "cathedral" may be applied to any particularly large or grand church.
-Whilst many cathedrals may be such, this is due to their ecclesiastical status.
-Such a church is grand because it is a cathedral, rather than it being designated a cathedral because of its grandeur.
-A cathedral may in fact be a relatively small building, particularly where they exist in sparser or poorer communities.
-Modern cathedrals frequently lack the grandeur of those of the Medieval and Renaissance times, having more focus on the functional aspect of a place of worship.
+A cathedral may be a relatively small building, particularly if it is located in a sparser or poorer community.
+Modern cathedrals frequently lack the grandeur of those of the Medieval and Renaissance times, focusing more on the functional aspect of a place of worship.
 However, many of the grand and ancient cathedrals that remain today were originally built to much smaller plans, and have been successively extended and rebuilt over the centuries.

 Some cathedrals were purpose-built as such.
 Some were formerly abbeys or priories, whilst others were parochial, or parish churches, subsequently promoted in status due to ecclesiastical requirements such as periodic diocesan reorganisation.